Florida House Bill H-837: History

 H-837 was one of many "academic freedom" bills proposed throughout the United States in the early 2000s.
 At the time, the ideological divide between Democrats and Republicans was widening, and many Democrats were highly critical of President George W. Bush and the wars in Afghanistan and Iraq.
 Neoconservative activist David Horowitz, believing that the amount of liberal college professors was stifling discussion of conservative beliefs, decided to found Students for Academic Freedom (a subgroup of his Center for the Study of Popular Culture).
 Referencing a 1940 "academic freedom" document published by the American Association of University Professors, he drafted a "Student Bill of Rights" intending to protect students and faculty from discrimination or retaliation based on their political beliefs.
-Though the Academic Bill of Rights drew immediate backlash in academia, it spurred nationwide efforts to legislate "academic freedom" laws.
+Though the Academic Bill of Rights drew sudden backlash in academia, it spurred nationwide efforts to legislate "academic freedom" laws.

 In 2004, Florida Representative Dennis Baxley (R-Ocala) began considering an Academic Bill of Rights after listening to Horowitz's speech at a conference.
 Baxley had attended college in the 1970s, where he felt a professor criticized him for his creationist beliefs.
 In February 2005, with the support of Horowitz, Baxley proposed H-837, which was closely modeled after Horowitz's Academic Bill of Rights.